CCC Organizational Practices and Procedures

 Decision making Process: The CCC is not a formal decision-making authority of the BEIPC.
 The CCC responsibility is to communicate to the Board the full range of citizen perspectives on BEIPC issues.
 Although the CCC is encouraged to work toward agreement on recommendations or conclusions to be presented to the Board, this is not a requirement, nor an expectation of that group.
 If no agreement is reached, the Chair shall represent the range of citizen perspectives to the Board.

 Conduct: All CCC voting Members shall be given an equal opportunity to be heard at CCC meetings.
 Participation shall be governed by Robert’s Rules of Order Newly Revised and shall engage in a mutually respectful exchange of views, ideas, and information.
 Members of the public may be given opportunity to speak if recognized by the Chair.

 Parliamentary Procedure: The CCC may consult Robert’s Rules of Order Newly Revised to address any questions of parliamentary procedure.

 Communication with Board

 When preparing issues for Board Discussion/Decision: The CCC Chair shall notify the Executive Director of any topics the CCC would like to provide comment on at the upcoming Board meeting.
-This notification shall take place in advance of development of the final Basin Commission Board meeting agenda and shall be reflected on the meeting agenda.
-Every effort shall be made to forward to the Executive Director or Basin Commission staff at least seventeen (17) days in advance of a Board meeting any materials the CCC has prepared for the Board’s consideration.
-The CCC shall have an opportunity to provide a citizens’ update at every Basin Commission Board meeting.
+This notification shall take place in advance of development of the final Board meeting agenda and shall be reflected on the meeting agenda.
+Every effort shall be made to forward to the Executive Director or BEIPC staff at least seventeen (17) days in advance of a Board meeting any materials the CCC has prepared for the Board’s consideration.
+The CCC shall have an opportunity to provide a citizens’ update at every Board meeting.

 Individual CCC member expenses shall be the responsibility of the individual members.